dipanjansaha01/Customer-Product-Analytics-with-SQL/README.md

 # 🚀 Customer & Product Analytics with SQL Project

 ## 📌 Overview
 A **comprehensive collection** of SQL scripts for **data exploration, analytics, and reporting**.
-These scripts help **data analysts and BI professionals** explore, segment, and analyze relational databases using best SQL practices.
+These scripts help **data analysts and BI professionals** explore, segment, and analyze relational databases.

 ## 🔍 Core EDA Steps
 1. 🏛️ **Explore Database** – Identify tables, columns, and data types.